-We begin by analyzing how CaCTUs achieves the security and privacy properties discussed in Section 2.2, as well as related practical concerns.
+We begin by analyzing how CaCTUs achieves the security and privacy properties discussed in Section 2.2.

 Confidentiality.
 CaCTUs aims to protect user data from being read by unauthorized third parties.
-As such, owners manage access to the decryption keys, and any administrative actions must be authorized by them.
-Further, this encryption is performed end-to-end: data is encrypted locally at the camera before being stored in the cloud and decrypted locally at the smartphone after being retrieved.
+As such, end-to-end encryption is used to enforce that only the owners have access to their videos; data is encrypted locally at the camera before being stored in the cloud and decrypted locally at the smartphone after being retrieved.
+The encryption keys are exclusively located on the camera device and the owner's smartphone.
+Owners manage access to the decryption keys and decide with whom to share them.
 As a result, parties who have not been delegated access through key sharing are unable to view the encrypted frames, protecting confidentiality of the footage, which ensures the right to not be seen.
+It is also worth noting that the key-tree construction of CaCTUs allows to delegate access at a fine granularity; users exactly control which portion of their video footage they are sharing with others.